-The application site is 0.2 hectares and it is located within the fillage of Ballysadare, approximately 330m south-west of the town centre.
-Access to the site will be via the creation of a new entrance that is just west off a local, third-class road.
-The site is bounded to the east by the local road, to the north by the Mount Verde residential development, and to the south and west by the Willow Wood residential estate.
+The application site is 3.75 hectares, and it is located in the outskirts of Collooney town, approximately 736m south-west of the town centre.
+The site will be accessed via the existing entrance into the Ivy Grove residential estate, of which ten houses are constructed.
+This entrance to this is located off a local, third class road.
+The application site is 402m north of the N17 corridor and 1km west of the N4.

 The land-use surrounding the site is mixed.
-The urban and sub-urban areas of Ballysadare largely surround the site and the main habitats associated with these areas include buildings and artificial surfaces, along with amenity grasslands and gardens.
-Beyond these areas, agriculture is the dominant land-use and improved/semi-improved agricultural grasslands are the dominant habitats.
-Other habitats represented locally include unimproved neutral and poorly drained grasslands, mixed woodlands, hedgerows and treelines.
-The Ballysadare River lies approximately 120m east of the site.
+The sub-urban areas of Collooney lie to the north-east of the site, and the main habitats associated with these areas include buildings and artificial surfaces, along with amenity grasslands and gardens.
+Beyond these areas, agriculture is the dominant land-use, and improved agricultural grassland is the dominant habitat.
+Other habitats represented locally include unimproved neutral and poorly drained grasslands, hedgerows and treelines.
+The River Unshin lies approximately 53m north of the site.
 The main habitat associated with this feature is depositing lowland river whilst its riparian margins largely consist of riparian treelines and grasslands.
-The site is also approximately 840m south of Ballysadare Bay and its intertidal mudflat, sandflat and shoreline habitats.

-Site location maps are shown in Figures 2 and 3, whilst an aerial photograph of the site and its surrounding habitats is shown in Figure 4.
+Site location map is detailed in Figures 3-2, whilst an aerial photograph of the site and its surrounding habitats is shown in Figure 3-3.

-Figure 2 - Site Location Map
+Figures 3-2: Site Location Map